-Kemi Anazodo, Assistant Professor of Organization Behaviour and Human Resource Management in the Goodman School of Business, is one of the researchers awarded an Insight Development Grant.
+Kemi Anazodo, Assistant Professor of Organizational Behaviour and Human Resource Management in the Goodman School of Business, is one of the researchers awarded an Insight Development Grant.

 Anazodo is heading up a team of Canadian and American researchers in partnership with the Centre of Research and Policy at John Howard Society of Ontario to investigate employers’ attitudes towards hiring people with a criminal history.